 Fellows rotate in 3 month blocks spending time with Drs.
 Denard and Menedez together, followed by Drs.
 Phillips and Nugent, and then repeating so that they spend approximately 6 months with each faculty member.
 The work week is Monday-Friday consisting of 1.5 days of clinic, 0.5 research days, and 3 surgical days.
 Over the year the fellow will progress in independence with the goal of acquiring the clinical and operative skills necessary to be an expert in the field.
 Clinic includes exposure to ultrasound for assessment of the rotator cuff and injection techniques.
 Call is 1 weekend per month at a level 2 trauma center with a physician assistant taking primary call.
 There is opportunity to take additional call for pay.

-The practice setting is primarily private practice at the Oregon Shoulder Institute where the fellow will learn practice management as well as how to establish a research program in private practice if desired.
-There is also exposure to the hospital-employed setting with one of the attendings through Asante Health Systems.
+The practice setting is private practice at the Oregon Shoulder Institute and Southern Oregon Orthopedics where the fellow will learn practice management as well as how to establish a research program in private practice if desired.

 Weekly indications conferences are conducted as well as monthly shoulder conferences (a mix of case-based conferences and evening journal clubs).
 The fellow is provided fully funded opportunities to attend 2 national shoulder conferences.